sous-chefs/consul/README.md

 The [Consul cluster cookbook][14] is provided as an example.

+### Agent Reloads and Restarts

+Because Consul server clusters need to maintain quorum, this cookbook does not automatically restart the Consul agent on upgrade or configuration change.
+A restart should be safe for client agents.

+[Some configuration parameters][17] can be updated with a `reload` command, so the cookbook performs a `reload` when configuration is updated.
+If you change other parameters, you will need to perform your own restart.

 ## Advanced Usage
 As explained above this cookbook provides Chef primitives in the form of resource/provider to further manage the install and configuration